 UX Research 101: Establishing your UX research strategy

-In this section, we will discuss how to conduct and implement a successful UX research initiative at your company.
-Let’s explore what are the key ingredients you need to make sure you can build the right UX research team and start running the best UX research projects to empower your product team.
+In this guide, we discuss how to conduct and implement a successful UX research initiative at your company.
+Let’s explore what the key ingredients are for you to build the right UX research team and start running the best UX research projects to empower your product team.

-A UX research strategy is the guide that establishes the rules around how to conduct UX research within an organization.
-This includes the different types of research, when to run UX research projects, and how to collect the data.
+UX research strategy is about establishing the rules around how to conduct UX research within an organization, streamlining the end to end process of research initiatives.
+This includes the different types of research, when to run UX research projects, how to recruit participants, how to collect the data, setting up a research repository, and more.
 Establishing ground rules on how the UX research team will operate provides clarity to the UX researchers as well as the rest of the team so that they can understand how continuous research insights will come into play in every stage of the product development process.
 In addition, everyone can know what type of insights are available so that they can get access to it if they need to plan for new projects or prioritize the product roadmap.

 “User research turns a work problem into a personal problem.
 It’s one thing to think your work might make a difference, and it’s another to see the impact it can have on another person’s life.
 User research puts people to the center of attention where they’ve always belonged.”